Good Morning Bloggers,

 The eclipse will be viewed by millions of americans and people from around the world that will be lining up along the path.
 Our team at KSHB-TV and Weather2020 will be strategically located closer to KC to share the eclipse with you.
 It is still one month away.
 Here is the forecast:

 Tropical Storm Cindy had just crossed the Gulf of Mexico coast line and it was weakening as it moved into the Tennessee Valley.
 The cloud cover is something we do not want to see as we get into August 21st.
-There is an increased chance of a tropical storm again around the second half of August and this is something we will be able to identify that week.
+There is an increased chance of a tropical storm again within five days of the eclipse, and this time it would likely be a major hurricane as the same pattern cycles back through that already produced Cindy.
 There may also be a few thunderstorm complexes across the plains moving southeast as well.
 For these reasons we continue that forecast of yellow, which means there is a chance of clouds blocking out the sun in spots.
 In this yellow area there is still s good 70% chance of it being clear enough for you to have good viewing.
 The green areas continue to look great for eclipse viewing.

 Todays Weather Pattern:

 It has been 1,411 days since Kansas City has been 100 degrees or higher at KCI Airport, the official recording station.
 The day with the best chance to break this streak, to end this almost four year long stretch is Saturday.
 Why?
 Take a look at the surface forecast valid Saturday afternoon: